recall-yoursmile/search_history_highlight/README.md

 # search_history_highlight
 it is a vim plugin.track string in search and highlight.

+Test